tacticians-academy/teamfight-simulator/README.md

 ## Capabilities

 ### Data gathering
-- Automatically generates champion/trait/item stats and assets from the current patch, thanks to [Community Dragon](https://communitydragon.org) (see [`academy-library`](https://github.com/tacticians-academy/academy-library?ts=2)).
+- Generates champion/trait/augment/item stats and assets from the current patch, thanks to [Community Dragon](https://communitydragon.org) (see [`academy-library`](https://github.com/tacticians-academy/academy-library?ts=2)).

 ### Units setup
 - Place/move any units onto 2 teams
 - Equip/move any valid items, and adjust star levels
-- Augment/item/trait effects are applied to relevant units
+- Set augment(s) for each team

 ### Play a fight
 - Assassins jump to backline